nmeum/zig-riscv-embedded/README.md

 ## Status

-This repository is intended to provide a simple sample application for experimenting with the zig programming language on freestanding RISCV.
+This repository is intended to provide a simple sample application for experimenting with the zig programming language on freestanding RISC-V.
 The application targets the [SiFive FE310-G000][fe310 manual] or more specifically the [HiFive 1][hifive1 website].
 While possible to run the application on "real hardware", it can also be run using an emulator.